MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_05_Making_changes_by_using_CIM_and_WMI.md

     Notice the `Win32_Service` class.

-1. To display a list of instance properties and values, enter the following command in the **Windows PowerShell** console, and then select Enter:
+1. To display a list of instance properties and values, enter the following command in the **Windows PowerShell** console, and then press the Enter key:

    ```powershell
    Get-WmiObject -Class Win32_Service | FL *
    ```

-1. To display the specified information, enter the following command in the **Windows PowerShell** console, and select Enter:
+1. To display the specified information, enter the following command in the **Windows PowerShell** console, and press the Enter key:

    ```powershell
    Get-WmiObject –Class Win32_Service –Filter "Name LIKE 'S%'" | Select Name,State,StartName